BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `min_fee_for_0conf <LSPS0.onchain_fee>` Fee rate for on-chain payment in case the client wants the payment to be confirmed without a confirmation.
     - MUST be `null` or absent if `min_onchain_payment_confirmations` is greater than 0.
     - SHOULD choose a high enough fee to lower the risk of a double spend.
+- `refund_onchain_address` <[LSPS0.onchain_address][]> Client supplied refund address.
+    - LSP SHOULD set this to mirror the order creation request.
+    - LSP MAY omit this field as it wasn't present in earlier versions of this specification.

 > **Rationale `min_onchain_payment_confirmations`** The main risk for an LSP is that the client pays the on-chain payment and then double spends the transaction.
 This is especially critical in case the client requested a high `client_balance`.
 Opening a 0conf channel alone has no risk attached to it IF the on-chain payment is confirmed.
 Therefore, the LSP can mitigate this risk by waiting for a certain number of block confirmations before opening the channel.